-The Atlas system is an imaging colorimeter with an integrated NIST-traceable calibrated spectrometer and a fast sampling light meter, combining three fundamentally different devices into one solution giving it unprecedented capabilities and flexibility.
+The Titan system is an imaging colorimeter with an integrated NIST-traceable calibrated spectrometer and a fast sampling light meter, combining three fundamentally different devices into one solution giving it unprecedented capabilities and flexibility.
 With a long history in display development and production, Admesy is the perfect partner for display manufacturers looking for solutions to increase both product quality and production throughput with a minimal investment and factory footprint.
-The Atlas series redefines the ultimate all-in-one display measurement device.
+The Titan series redefines the ultimate all-in-one display measurement device.
 It enables display laboratories and manufacturing facilities to qualify, test and adjust their displays according to the highest standards.

 - LCD VCOM adjustment: display flicker can be measured with the fast-sampling light meter.
 Various standards, like min/max, contrast RMS, JEITA and VESA methods are available.